Sunblock Smoothie: Drink Your SPF

 - Eat foods that help prevent sunburn (more on that later)

-- Taks Astaxanthin which is great for the eyes as well as the skin (my prescription went from 4.25 to 3.5 after taking astaxanthin for three months… the only change I made was taking this supplement)
+- Take Astaxanthin which is great for the eyes as well as the skin (my prescription went from 4.25 to 3.5 after taking astaxanthin for three months… the only change I made was taking this supplement!)

 - Install a SPF window tint on the driver’s side window of my car.
-Call me paranoid, but I’m willing to do whatever I can to avoid further sun damage: Check out: Car Sun Shade for Side and Rear Window
+Check out: Car Sun Shade for Side and Rear Window

 My goal is to get a healthy amount of sunshine – which can be challenging both in the heat of the summer and in the middle of winter in a northern climate.
 I supplement with Vitamin D in the winter months.